anup-an/library-api/README.md

 The application has its own login system which is managed in the server using Django session authentication.

 ## Getting started
-After cloning this repository, you can get the full-stack application running locally follow steps:
+After cloning this repository, you can get the full-stack application running locally using any one of the following ways:
-- Clone this repository
 #### Using docker-compose
 - Install docker (https://docs.docker.com/get-docker/)
 - Add `.env` file to the root directory.
 Add variables included in `env.example` file to `.env` file.
 You may also generate your own secret key for Django app.